pointlesspun/hand-of-cards/README.md

 * Add (example) rule to card allowing cards to be played (or not)
 * Test multiple players
   * [done] Carousel transforms
-  * add carousel container
+  * [done] add carousel container
-  * fix event handlers to only take input from active player
+  * [done] fix event handlers to only take input from active player
+  * move active player to model
+  * add button to change active player
-  * fix play animations
+  * fix play animations so play & draw go the right position
   * hide other players cards (if set to do so)
   * test with more players (up to 4)
   * Minify